TACT411

 TACT411 is a monoamine transporter modulator and serotonin 5-HT_{1B} receptor modulator which is under development for the treatment of alcohol use disorder, anorexia, and binge-eating disorder.
 It is being developed by Tactogen.
 As of the first quarter of 2025, the drug is in the preclinical research stage of development.
-The exact chemical structure of TACT411 does not yet appear to have been disclosed, but it may be a benzofuran like 5-MAPB, 6-MAPB, BK-5-MAPB, or BK-6-MAPB.
+The exact chemical structure of TACT411 does not yet appear to have been disclosed, but it may be a substituted benzofuran derivative.